Tagged with ‘psa’

 From Tessie L'Amour comes this very simple but effective way you can support your favourite indie author that won't cost you any money.

 Like I try to tell people elsewhere on this site, there are tons of ways you can help out us indie authors.
-From a simple tweet, to a blog post, or buying our books at Amazon, Smashwords, or any of the other resellers.
+From a simple tweet, to a blog post, or buying our books.

 But recently Tessie came up with this simple way you can help us with actual money, while not having to part with one (extra) cent of your cash.